Cloud Backup FAQ

 Why do I get a 403 error when trying to migrate a vault?

-When you use the API endpoint to migrate an existing vault to a new agent, the new agent should not be configured with any new backup configurations of its own.
+When you use the API endpoint to migrate an existing vault to a new agent, you should not configure the new agent with any new backup configurations of its own.

 You also cannot migrate an encrypted vault.

-See Migrate Vault API call for a description.
+See the Migrate Vault API call for a description.

 The Cloud Files container named z_DO_NOT_DELETE_CloudBackup is

 required for Rackspace Cloud Backup to work properly.
 If this container

 is deleted, you receive the error

 Container does not exist.

 Invalid snapshot id and engine, and check config_backup.json id when